-It doesn’t matter if you’re a dualist (mind is definitely different from brain) or a materialist (they’re the same thing!), one thing is certain: the brain / mind is the seat of control and if we are not aware of how it works, we end up reacting to life instead of creating it.
+It doesn’t matter if you’re a dualist and you believe that the mind is definitely different from the brain or a materialist and you think they’re the same, one thing is certain: the brain / mind is the seat of control and if we’re not aware of how it works, we end up reacting to life instead of creating it.

 What the heck does this mean?

 Most of us believe that to be happy, we need something to happen first.

 For example, we need to be with the love of our life and then we’ll be happy.